prof-rossetti/exam-solutions-starter-py/README.md

 # Exam Review 2020

-A workspace for solving selected Python coding questions from this [Final Exam](EXAM.pdf).
+A workspace for solving selected Python coding questions related to processing basic data structures.

-## Instructions

-Write Python code in each file in the "solutions" directory, to process the provided data.

-Each file contains commented-out questions to guide you.

-When you solve one or more questions, make a commit to save your work, and then push back up to GitHub at least once before you're done.

 ## Setup

-First, [fork this starter repo](__________) under your own control, then clone or download your repo onto your local computer.
+First, [fork this starter repo](https://github.com/prof-rossetti/exam-solutions-starter-py) under your own control, then clone or download your repo onto your local computer.
 Make sure to navigate there from the desktop:

 ```sh
 cd exam-solutions-starter-py/